pHastCam/LED_Measurement/README.md

 ## Usage
 1. When the environment is active, launch Jupyter Notebook
 2. Open to the notebook associated with the code in the browser interface
-3. Note that several cells require changes to the local path of the files on the user's computer.
+3. Note that this code is designed to use a USB2000 spectroradiometer, so the exact interface and required code may change if a different spectroradiometer is used.

 ## Built with
 Python 3.9.17